 5. OTHER COSTS AND EXPENSES

-Other costs and expenses include rent, utilities, realized and unrealized gains and losses on derivative financial instruments, goods and services such as professional fees, contractor costs, technology related expenses, advertising, and other general and administrative expenses.
+Other costs and expenses include rent, realized gains and losses on derivative financial instruments, goods and services such as professional fees, contractor costs, technology related expenses, advertising, and other general and administrative expenses.

-6. SALES OF OPERATIONS AND REVALUATION OF JOINT VENTURE
+6. SALE OF JOINT OPERATION